Himanshuranjan30/whatmypagefeeling/README.md

 ## Features

-- 🎨 Modern, colorful UI with gradient design
+- 🎨 **Clean, modern UI** inspired by top design systems
 - 🤖 Powered by Google's Gemini AI for emotion analysis
 - 🌈 **Comprehensive color-coding** - ALL text on the webpage gets analyzed and colored
+- 🎨 **Soft pastel colors** - Easy on the eyes with subtle, beautiful highlighting
 - 😊 Supports multiple emotions: happy, sad, angry, love, fear, neutral, and more
 - ⚡ Fast and easy to use with one-click analysis
 - 🎯 Every piece of text gets emotion-based coloring, not just selected phrases